 The teleological view does not regard equality as something to be grasped.
 If I am willing, each day with the end in mind, I have opportunities to join in Jesus’ sacrificial way of life and set aside my ‘self’ -ish perspective to hear an-‘other.’
 In this way, I begin to preserve and restore relationships to what God intended, one person at a time.

-The Kingdom of God starts at home with a teleological point of view.
+The Kingdom of God starts in the home, our churches and communities, with a teleological point of view.